CpazR/PipeWireMidi/README.md

-## Mixi Audo Manager
+## Mixi Audio Manager

-A cross-platform midi controller audio manager.
+A cross-platform midi volume manager.
 Heavily inspired by [midi mixer](https://www.midi-mixer.com/) by Jack Williams.

 Originally practice for learning C#, this project was open sourced to allow for future expansion for better cross